bnallapeta/logo-revelio/README.md

 1. img-pipeline-run: Runs the clone-build-push-pipeline.

-Pipelines as Code (PaC) is setup in order to watch for PR creation on the repository and trigger the PipelineRun based on the event.
+Pipelines as Code (PaC) is setup in order to watch for new PR creation on the repository and trigger the PipelineRun based on the event.

 ## Contributing